wolfberryllc/MetaIoT-Cloud/README.md

 # Phase 1
 This project helps developers in the creation of extended realities that communicate with Arduino and require the security of blockchain storage.

-P1 - Starter Project + Firebase + Google Cloud ✅
+P1 - Starter Project + Firebase + Google Cloud.

-Phase 1.0 - Complete and available now.
+Phase 1.0 - Complete and available now. ✅

 We've developed a sensor application (Python + Raspberry Pi + Arduino) Stored the Python + Raspberry Pi data into Google Firebase through Python API's